kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `keys`

 The value of this field *MUST* be a array of strings.
-If `use_regex` is true, the value of this field *MUST* be a array of string.

 The lorebook field would be considered as a match if the chat log contains one of the strings in `keys` and `scan_depth`'s conditions and decorator's conditions are met. how the prompt matches specifically is up to the application, unless other fields and decorators specify otherwise.